lgbtq wedding planning hints

 If you're flexible about the date, want to ask about rates, or have absolutely no clue what you're doing, please feel free to give us a call at 310.288.6658 or email us.
 We can offer expert advice to help you start down the road to matrimony.

 7. Lastly: go be happy forever, please.

-Let us know if we can help you along in your quest for married bliss, and we wish you a wonderful wedding.
+We're eager to help you along in your quest for married bliss, and we wish you a wonderful wedding!